-- 8 oz. white cheese (I topped with some shredded cheddar too) - or any cheese preferred
+- 4 oz. cheddar jack cheese – or any cheese preferred

-- 5 whole wheat english muffins - sliced in half
+- 5 whole wheat english muffins (or bread of your choice) – sliced in half

-Slice english muffins in half.
+- Slice english muffins in half (or use other type of bread).
 Top each half with a large scoop of tuna, dividing it evenly amount the ten halves.
 Top with cheese.

 - Bake for 15 – 20 minutes, or until cheese is melted and muffins are slightly toasted.